couple

 Important Document Guide

-The Essential Document Locator is a log of the location of your important documents.
+This summary is a log of the location of your important documents.
 This could include bank statements, certificates, insurance, stocks, bonds, mutual funds, Wills, Trusts, Powers of Attorney, promissory notes, genealogy, or whatever is important to settle the estate.
 Oftentimes, Subsequent Trustees, Executors, Attorney in Facts, Beneficiaries or Heirs can't find these important documents.
 In fact, millions of dollars are escheat to the states each year because there were no claims on the funds.

 Personal Message Guide